 The Company maintains stock incentive plans pursuant to which it can grant restricted shares, unrestricted shares, incentive stock options, nonqualified stock options, restricted stock units ("RSU's"), performance stock units ("PSU's") or stock appreciation rights ("SAR's").
 A lattice binomial pricing model was used to estimate the fair values of stock options and SAR's.
-The fair values of the PSU's are determined using a Monte Carlo simulation.
+The fair value of each of the PSU's was determined using a Monte Carlo simulation.

-Share-based compensation expense included in selling, general and administrative expenses in the Condensed Consolidated Statements of Income, for the three months ended April 30, 2013 and 2012 was as follows:
+Share-based compensation expense (income) included in selling, general and administrative expenses in the Condensed Consolidated Statements of Income, for the three and six months ended July 31, 2013 and 2012 was as follows: